Joker (2012 film): Audio review

-Music Aloud said: "He may or may not have composed the tunes for the controversy-ridden soundtrack of Jaanemann, but when GV Prakash Kumar actually got to do a credited debut in Bollywood, it turned out to be a rather uninventive one" and rated it 5/10.
+Music Aloud said: "He may or may not have composed the tunes for the controversy-ridden soundtrack of Jaan-E-Mann, but when GV Prakash Kumar actually got to do a credited debut in Bollywood, it turned out to be a rather uninventive one" and rated it 5/10.
 Score Magazine, gave it 2 out of 5 stars stating, "You know something is wrong with an album when the instrumental tracks immensely outshine the vocal tracks.
 I must mention that each of the songs has a strong underlying melody but gross injustice is done to them by Shirish Kunder's lyrics."